vulture29/mock_pgo_map/README.md

 	- At the same time, Query cluster get corresponding pokemon data from pokemon database.
 	- Crawl cluster receive message from message queue and crawl pokemon data by calling Pokemon API.
 	- Once get result of pokemon API, Crawl cluster write pokemon write pokemon data to database.
+	- Optimized query logic with REDIS so that it won't send messages that contains the same lcoation infomation.
 	- To save money, aws servers have been stopped temporarily.
 - About Pokemon API
 	- The old version of Pokemon API found in github doesn't work now.
 Maybe Niantic blocked it.
 So we use mock pokemon api instead.